 Types of firearms

 There are guns out there to suit every shooter and situation.
-Gun nuts spend their lives debating what the best gun is for any given scenario, and there is never an easy answer.
+Gun fanatics spend their lives debating what the best gun is for any given scenario, and there is never an easy answer.

-There are three major types of gun available to the civilian:
+There are three major types of guns available to the civilian:

-Generally speaking, shotguns do not fire bullets, rather, they fire shot, as the name implies.
-Shot refers to a mass of heavy metal pellets, usually made of lead.
+Generally speaking, shotguns do not fire bullets, rather, they fire shots, as the name implies.
+A shot refers to a mass of heavy metal pellets, usually made of lead.